tideflow-io/tideflow-agent/README.md

 # Optional.
 Defaults to localhost:1337 if no -u parameter set
 # Example: http://subdomain.example.com:1337
 TF_AGENT_URL

+# Specify authentication token.
+# Optional.
+Having the authentication token stored as an environment
+# variable allows users to run the agent without passing the -t parameter.
+# Example: d2a04f78-ff8a-4eb4-a12c-57fb7abf03a7
+TIDEFLOWIO_AGENT_TOKEN
 ```

 ## How to process data from previous tasks